opencog/learn/run-common/README.md

 ------------------
 Several files are used for overall process management:

-* `renice.sh`: Make the Postgres server run under a nice priorty.
+* `renice.sh`: Make the Postgres server run under a nice priority.

 * `halt-all.sh`: Stop all running LXC containers.